Let’s talk about the punani tsunami

 - Push your knuckles against your perineal sponge (this is the piece of skin between your anus and vaginal opening)

 As you become more aroused you will notice your vulva starting to puff up and get bigger.
 This is because blood is rushing to the area which will help create the ejaculation fluid.
+This is essentially you getting an 'erection'!

 Listen to your body